 Through multidisciplinary activities, the project has trained farmers and technicians to diversify production by intercropping with maize, beans and sorghum, in order to increase family income and local food security.

 The project was carried out within the framework of South-South Trilateral Cooperation and involved a partnership of many institutions.
-Participants included the Government of Tanzania (with the involvement of the Ministry of Agriculture, the Tanzania Agricultural Research Institute and the Tanzania Cotton Board); the Brazilian Government, through the Brazilian Cooperation Agency of the Ministry of Foreign Affairs; the Federal University of Campina Grande; and the World Food Program, through the WFP Centre of Excellence against Hunger in Brazil and the WFP in Tanzania.
+Participants included the Government of Tanzania (with the involvement of the Ministry of Agriculture, the Tanzania Agricultural Research Institute and the Tanzania Cotton Board); the Brazilian Government, through the Brazilian Cooperation Agency of the Ministry of Foreign Affairs; the Federal University of Campina Grande; and the World Food Programme, through the WFP Centre of Excellence against Hunger in Brazil and the WFP in Tanzania.
 The project was funded by the Brazilian Cotton Institute.

 The themes worked on in the project were agriculture, income generation, adding value to cotton and nutrition.
 More than 21 activities were carried out to share technical knowledge in a horizontal way, using participatory techniques.